Managing Solid Waste in Hampton Roads

 Two waste management approaches were adopted, incineration and landfill disposal.

 The US Navy needed a steam generating plant in Portsmouth for the Norfolk Naval Shipyard.
-The Southeastern Public Service Authority constructed a Refuse Derived Fuel (RDF) plant next door to process municipal solid waste into fuel, which was carred by conveyor belt to the steam plant.
+The Southeastern Public Service Authority constructed a Refuse Derived Fuel (RDF) plant next door to process municipal solid waste into fuel, which was carried by conveyor belt to the steam plant.
 Over 80% of the municipal solid waste in Virginia beach, Norfolk, Portsmouth, and Chesapeake was burned to generate steam and energy, and the steam was delivered to the shipyard.

 the Wheelabrator plant in Portsmouth was on the northern edge of the Norfolk Navy Shipyard